kuleshov/architect/README.md

 * A mapping of read clouds to contigs in `bam` format.
 * Optionally, an aligment of paired-end reads to the contigs.

-## Results

-We used Architect to assemble the genomes of *D. melanogaster* and *C. elegans* as well as two gut metgenomic datasets.
-Architect took as input standard short read assemblies augmented with raw short reads cloud based on the Illumina TSLRs technology that were subsampled to various depths.
-We found that the scaffolder produced up to 5x improvements in contig contiguity without increasing the misassembly rate, and using between 4-20x less sequencing data.

-We will be posting a tutorial and several demos to this page on the week of Februrary 8th.

 ## Usage

 Architect is run as follows.